CPD Training and Consultancy

 Helen is an internationally renowned consultant, trainer and speaker in Physical Development/movement in Early Education.
 Her training style is energetic, passionate and highly motivational.
 She has been working as a dance and movement specialist for over 19 years and continues to work directly with children.
 Helen was fundamental in the creation and release of Change4life’s ’10 Min Shake up cards’.

 Children have an innate desire to move, respond to music and role-play.
-Our ethos focuses on a child centred approach to learning.
-The courses are practical and are a unique mix of both movement play and theory.
-Our training focuses on building confidence, self-belief and competence of all practitioners.
-Our aim is that staff feel good about themselves, consulted and confident.
-We encourage their eagerness to learn about the children and their play, and become enthusiastic co-learners with the children.
+Our ethos focuses on a child-centred approach to learning.
+The courses are practical and combine a unique mix of both movement play and theory.
+Our training focuses on building confidence, self-belief and competence in all practitioners.
+Our aim is to boost staff well being, raise confidence in the area of movement practice and theoretical concepts.
+We develop an eagerness within practitioners to become more active within their own lives and to adopt a ‘Are you worthy of imitation!’
+(Steiner) approach.
 Equipping practitioners with ideas, resources and the confidence to incorporate dance/movement effectively within their setting and planning.

 Seminars and Workshops